|

 in hope's reality--the realm of Love.
 (Pul.
 10:10)

-When first the Pilgrims planted their feet on Plymouth Rock,
+When first the Pilgrims planted their feet on Plymouth

-which came down from heaven.
+love which came down from heaven.

-The Pilgrims came to establish a nation in true freedom, in
+The Pilgrims came to establish a nation in true

-the rights of conscience.
+freedom, in the rights of conscience.
 (Mis.
 176:20)

-Perhaps some readers of this book will remember memorizing (in
+Perhaps some readers of this book will remember memorizing

-grade school) Felicia Heman's poem, regarding the Pilgrims' landing:
+(in grade school) Felicia Heman's poem, regarding the Pilgrims' landing:

 And the heavy night hung dark

-The hills and waters o'er, When a band of exiles moored
+The hills and waters o'er, When a band of exiles

-they found Freedom to worship God!
+there they found Freedom to worship God!

 The Bitter First Winter

-The settler's first winter in the New World was a saga of terrible
+The settler's first winter in the New World was a saga of

 Food was scarce.
-Nearly half of the Pilgrims, including their
+Nearly half of the Pilgrims, including

-dead.
+the dead.
 This must have stunned and demoralized at least some of these valiant

 Pilgrims.

-The Pilgrims also lived in terror of being attacked by the Indians
+The Pilgrims also lived in terror of being attacked by the

-hate Europeans, but that is another story.)
+reason to hate Europeans, but that is another story.)

 Samoset and Squanto

-At last, in March of 1621, the Pilgrims' steadfast trust in God
+At last, in March of 1621, the Pilgrims' steadfast trust in

-was rewarded.
+God was rewarded.
 An Indian named Samoset visited the

 Pilgrims.
 He had learned a few words of English from English sea